 For example, let’s say you had surgery.
 Your surgeon committed malpractice by leaving a surgical device in your abdomen following the surgery.
 The surgery took place on January 1, 2014.
 However, you did not discover this mistake until June 1, 2014.
-In this example, if you intend to sue your surgeon for medical malpractice, your statute of limitations deadline is June 1, 2016, not January 1, 2016.
+In this example, let’s say you intend to sue your surgeon for medical malpractice.
+Your statute of limitations deadline is June 1, 2016, not January 1, 2016.

-Additionally, the statute of limitation clock pauses in certain situations, such as when the victim is under 18 years old at the time of injury.
+Additionally, the statute of limitation clock pauses in certain situations.
+One such example is when the victim is under 18 years old at the time of injury.
 The clock will not start until the victim turns 18 years old.

 What Does This All Mean?

 This means if you don’t file a lawsuit soon enough after your injury, you can’t recover for those injuries.
 So yes, it may be too late to hire a personal injury attorney.
-But because there are so many exceptions and rules to statutes of limitations, even if you think it’s too late to file a lawsuit, you should still contact an attorney to discuss your case.
+However, there are many exceptions and rules to statutes of limitations.
+Therefore, even if you think it’s too late to file a lawsuit, you should still contact an attorney to discuss your case.